kaycebasques/technicalwriting.dev/searchboxes.rst

 Typing ``test`` into the search box yields a search results modal.
 It seems to always return 7 results max.
 Below the results there's a single code example and a link to view more code examples.
 There's no dedicated SERP.
-An ``X`` icon shows up in the far right of the search box after you enter text.
+An ``X`` icon shows up in the far right of the search box after I enter text.

 .. image:: /_static/stripe-searchbox-20240217.png